rroethof/roethof.net/content/2025/02/from-freebsd-and-debian-to-arch-a-daily-driver-transition-initial-impressions/index.md

 My laptop, while relatively modern, could benefit from more optimized configurations.
 With Arch, I can fine-tune every aspect of the system to maximize performance and battery life.
 While Debian offers a good level of hardware configuration, Arch's granular control and the AUR provide even greater flexibility.
 FreeBSD, while robust, is generally less flexible in terms of hardware customization, especially for newer or less common hardware.

 * **Kernel Parameters:** Experimenting with kernel parameters can lead to significant improvements in power management and performance.
-Arch makes this particularly easy, and Debian allows for this also.
+Arch makes this particularly easy and Debian allows for this also.
 FreeBSD, while allowing for kernel tuning, is less flexible in this area.
 * **Driver Selection:** I can carefully select and configure drivers for my specific hardware, ensuring optimal compatibility.
 Arch and Debian offer extensive driver support, whereas FreeBSD's hardware support can be more limited.
 * **Lightweight Environment:** Building a lightweight desktop environment with minimal dependencies can reduce resource consumption.
-Arch excels at this, and Debian allows for this, while FreeBSD is less designed for a desktop environment.
+Arch excels at this and Debian allows for this, while FreeBSD is less designed for a desktop environment.

 ### Unexpectedly Smooth Installation and Initial Impressions: